JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ### Force 2FA for Specific User Groups

-If the global two-factor authentication mode is "Optional", you can force individual [user groups](creating-and-managing-user-groups.md) to use 2FA.
+If the global two-factor authentication mode is "Optional", you can now force individual [user groups](creating-and-managing-user-groups.md) to use 2FA.
 To do so, add the `teamcity.2fa.mandatoryUserGroupKey` [internal property](server-startup-properties.md#TeamCity+Internal+Properties) and set its value to the required group key.

 ```Plain Text
 teamcity.2fa.mandatoryUserGroupKey=SYSTEM_ADMINISTRATORS_GROUP